 There is no specific protection for human rights defenders in the legal documents of the Arab League.
 For more information about the situation of human rights defenders in the Arab world, visit the UN's Arab Human Rights Index.

 Freedom of Association and Civil Society

 |Arab Charter on Human Rights [English] [عربي]||1990|

-The Pact of the League of Arab States stipulates the purpose of the League of Arab States:
+The Pact of the League of Arab States identifies the purpose of the League as follows: